WWE News: Huge ‘Turf War’ Match Officially Announced For ‘WrestleMania 33’

 - Hosts: The New Day

-WrestleMania 33 is going to be a huge spectacle and Orlando is in for a lot of big-time matches and surprises, but they may not be thrilled with all of them.
-Roman Reigns and The Undertaker battling it out in a “Turf War” is just what many fans feared would actually be added to the card, and now, it has been.
+WrestleMania 33 is going to be a huge spectacle, and Orlando is in for a lot of big-time matches and surprises, but they may not be thrilled with all of them.
+Roman Reigns and The Undertaker battling it out in a “Turf War” is just what many fans feared would actually be added to the card, and now it has been.
 Some believe that this will be a turning point for the “big dog” and a passing of the torch from The Undertaker, but will the fans buy it?

 [Featured Image by WWE]